 - Sensitivity in the shoulders or arms that seems to radiate from the neck

 At Desert Orthopaedic Center, our specialists understand that back or neck pain can impact the quality of life for a patient.
 While conservative or minimally invasive treatment options are recommended first, your injury or condition may require a more advanced type of medical treatment, such as surgery.
-Our surgeons use the newest techniques and leading-edge technologies.
+Our surgeons use the newest techniques and technology.
 Procedures and techniques used by our neck specialists include the following:

 - Cervical spine fusions